WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 Advantages of WordPress

-WordPress stands out in the website-building game.
+WordPress stands out in the world of website building.

 Speaking of SEO, WordPress positions you to shine on search engines.